-The AHRC is one of 7 Research Councils that work together as Research Councils UK (RCUK).
-It is funded from the Government's Department for Business, Innovation and Skills (BIS).
+The AHRC is one of 7 Research Councils that work together as part of UK Research and Innovation (UKRI).
+It is principally funded from the Government's Department for Business, Energy and Industrial Strategy (BEIS).

 Research Training Support Grant